 Tips and Tricks for the Perfect Crock Pot French Onion Soup

-- Storing Leftovers: Cool soup completely before storing in an airtight container; it can be refrigerated for up to three days.
+- Storing: Cool completely, then keep in an airtight container in the fridge for up to 3 days.
 Reheat on the stove or in the microwave.

 Serving Suggestions and Pairings